 Since a significant deposit of pure volcanic ash flows through the property, the water and ash combine to form mud for mud baths.

 ADDRESS: 55000 Highway 1, Big Sur, CA 93920

 Price: Prices vary according to the programs and workshops.
 Day passes are $357.

-Esalen Bee Institute , guests can relax, increase self-awareness and facilitate healing of mind, body and soul.
-Here you can access healing classes, workshops and activities in some of the best hot springs in California.
+Esalen Bee Institute , guests can relax, increase self-awareness, and facilitate the healing of mind, body, and soul.
+Here you can access healing classes, workshops, and activities in one of the best hot springs in California.

 Services include astrological readings, energy work, chakra balancing, guided self-reflective inquiry, herbal rituals, intuitive card readings, and massage sessions.